omarreda06/SQL_Project_Data_Job_Analysis-main/README.md

 - **Programming and visualization tools** such as **Python, Tableau, and Power BI** are increasingly critical, highlighting the growing demand for technical skills in data storytelling and decision support.

 ![Top Paying Skills](assets/Skill_demanded.png)
-*the demand for the top 5 skills in data analyst job postings*
+*"the demand for the top 5 skills in data analyst job postings"*

 ## 4. Skills Based on Salary
 This query explores **which skills are associated with the highest average salaries for Data Analyst roles**, helping identify the most financially rewarding capabilities.